 Software Patents and You

 Software patents and the rules around them are difficult to understand.
 By going to a lawyer for help, you are teaming up with an expert who keeps up with the constantly shifting landscape of intellectual property law.
 If you need help with your software patent, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.